Are you dealing with postpartum alopecia?

 I’m not talking about the odd few hairs but enough to make your stomach turn.

-It’s a condition that affects the majority of woman who have just given birth.
+It’s a condition that affects the majority of women who have just given birth.

 ***Please note that this site uses affiliate links.
 If you would like to read the legal stuff you can do so here